Galileo-Suite/winwmi/README.md

 Sample code to get WMI metrics from a Windows system using Go.

 This is really just a simple layout on how it's done.
-It would need to be taylored to capture what's need.
+It would need to be taylored to capture what's needed.

-The inital metrics are specifc to doing a cloud migration.
+The metrics captured hear are specifc to capture metrics helpful in doing system right-sizing for a cloud migration from on-prem to Azure or AWS (for example).

 # Cloud Metrics